nakshathrad/Nashville-House-Cleaning/README.md

-Here’s an updated README file for your Nashville-House-Cleaning project, incorporating the details you provided:

 ## Nashville House Cleaning

 Welcome to the Nashville House Cleaning repository!
 This project analyzes a dataset containing houses sold in Nashville between 2013 and 2019, focusing on data loading, cleaning, and preprocessing.